This guide includes common terms you’ll see across the Squarespace Analytics panels and the Analytics mobile app.

 Units Sold represents the total number of products sold.
 Since some orders may contain multiple products, this number can be higher than Orders.

-A single browsing session by the same visitor.
-A visit can encompass multiple page views.
+A visit is one browsing session on your site, which could potentially include multiple pageviews.
 Visits are a good measure of attention on your site, as they correlate with a single browsing session and are frequently used in marketing applications.

 We track visits with a browser cookie that expires after 30 minutes.
 Any hits within that 30-minute browsing session count as one visit.
 This means that one person can count as multiple visits in a day if they come to your site more than once.